microsoft/datashaper/javascript/react/docs/react.api.md

 // @public (undocumented)
 export const UnfoldDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "useCellClickhandler" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useCellClickhandler(clickable: boolean, onColumnClick?: ColumnClickFunction): ColumnClickFunction | undefined;

-// Warning: (ae-forgotten-export) The symbol "Dimensions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "useCellDimensions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useCellDimensions(column?: IColumn, considerCompactMode?: boolean): Dimensions;

-// Warning: (ae-missing-release-tag) "useCellDropdownSelectHandler" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useCellDropdownSelectHandler(clickable: boolean, onOptionSelect?: DropdownOptionSelect): DropdownOptionSelect | undefined;

-// Warning: (ae-missing-release-tag) "useColumnNamesList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function useColumnNamesList(table: ColumnTable, columns?: IColumn[], all?: boolean, visibleColumns?: string[]): string[];

 // Warning: (ae-missing-release-tag) "useColumnRecordDelete" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function useColumnRecordDelete(step: Step, onChange?: StepChangeFunction): (column: string) => void;

-// Warning: (ae-missing-release-tag) "useColumns" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function useColumns(table: ColumnTable, computedMetadata?: TableMetadata, columns?: IColumn[], visibleColumns?: string[], handleColumnHeaderClick?: ColumnClickFunction, options?: ColumnOptions): IColumn[];

-// Warning: (ae-missing-release-tag) "useColumnStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useColumnStyles(clickable: boolean, separator: boolean): Partial<IDetailsColumnStyles>;

 // Warning: (ae-missing-release-tag) "useColumnType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //